PRL-PRG/evalr-experiment/README.md

 ### local

 If you know what are you doing, you could also develop locally.
+Next to the *docker-local* dependencies you will additionally need:

+- [fd](https://github.com/sharkdp/fd) version 8.0+ (the merge scripts calls `fd` binary)

-For this we need to setup the environment:
+First you need to setup the environment:

 1. Install [R-dyntrace](https://github.com/PRL-PRG/R-dyntrace/tree/r-4.0.2),
    a modified GNU R 4.0.2 VM that exposes low-level callbacks for a variety of